 One common way to measure performance in an industry is to look at a related exchange-traded fund that has a large market cap.

 A common sign of underperforming stocks is their lack of gains compared with the broader market indices.
 After all, if a stock doesn’t outperform the market, what’s the point in holding it?
-Buying a simple index-based passive ETF would have given an investor greater returns.
+Buying a simple index-based fund, e.g. a passive exchange-traded fund (ETF), aims to give the investor market returns over time.

 Underperforming in comparison with an index might be the broadest interpretation of the word.
 A more specific metric of performance has to do with a company’s competitors.